 The BCMA has two annual scholarship award programs, the first offering one $1000 scholarship and the second offering three $500 scholarships.

 The Cathy Isobe Scholarship was founded in memory of the BCMA’s longtime receptionist, who passed away from cancer in 2007.
-Cathy was a well-known and much-loved figure at the BCMA, and staff members have kept her memory alive by raising scholarship funds through auctions and raffles throughout the year.
-The $1000 scholarship is administered by Ms Isobe’s family, and is awarded to a student who achieves scholastic excellence and is enrolled in highland dance—one of her passions.
+Cathy loved highland dance, and BCMA staff members honor her memory by fundraising throughout the year toward a scholarship for a student enrolled in highland dance who achieves academic excellence.
+The $1000 scholarship is administered by Ms Isobe’s family, who decided to grant the award to two students this year after receiving a number of exceptional applications.

 The BCMA Scholarship awards $500 scholarships to children of BCMA members who display outstanding scholastic achievement, remarkable volunteer contributions, and well-rounded extracurricular interests.
 Winners are selected by BCMA committee members through an anonymous process.

 Cathy Isobe Scholarship: Caileigh Rendek and Leigh Borrett

 Ms Rendek, who lives in Creston, has competed in highland dance throughout North America, and will compete in Scotland this fall.
 She also teaches highland dance, plays violin, and is a member of numerous sports teams at her school.
 She has volunteered in a local kindergarten classroom and with the Creston Judo Club, and she organized her school’s Tanning Out campaign through the Canadian Cancer Society.

 Ms Rendek will be attending McGill University to pursue a degree in commerce, and she hopes to attend Harvard Law School.